dirty-data-science/dirty-data-science.github.io/index.md

-We believe that statistical analysis of uncurated data should be easier.
+**We believe that statistical analysis of uncurated data should be easier**

 &nbsp;